Minium: Marshall has one of the best football programs, yet most tragic histories, in Conference USA

 Memorial to those killed in the 1970 plane crash at Marshall University.

 We took game film, which coaches watched while we were escorted around campus, ate in student dining and were introduced at halftime of a basketball game along with 40 or so other recruits.
+I was struck when the crowd loudly cheered some hotshot quarterback.
+These fans know their football, I realized.

 Marshall didn’t offer any of us scholarships.
 We were too small, and other than cornerback Otis Purvis, who went on to become a national rugby star, we weren’t quite good enough.